Intelsat to test investors' love for leverage

 Intelsat is trying to come to market at a time when a slew of sponsor-backed companies taken private during the buyout boom of 2006 to 2007 are also looking to list.

-In March, packaged foods maker Pinnacle Foods, backed by Blackstone Group LP, raised $580 million in its IPO.
+In March, packaged foods maker Pinnacle Foods (PF.N), backed by Blackstone Group LP (BX.N), raised $580 million in its IPO.

-Other private equity-backed companies that have gone public this year include child care operator Bright Horizons Family Solutions Inc, backed by Bain Capital; cruise line operator Norwegian Cruise Line Holdings Ltd, backed by Apollo Global Management LLC and TPG; and communications technology company West Corp, backed by Thomas H. Lee Partners and Quadrangle Group.
+Other private equity-backed companies that have gone public this year include child care operator Bright Horizons Family Solutions Inc, backed by Bain Capital; cruise line operator Norwegian Cruise Line Holdings Ltd, backed by Apollo Global Management LLC (APO.N) and TPG; and communications technology company West Corp (WSTC.O), backed by Thomas H. Lee Partners and Quadrangle Group.

 "You're seeing some of these more mature companies with less apparent growth that couldn't have gone out a year ago begin to come to market," said Jonathan Crane, a senior managing director at Keybanc Capital Markets.
 "Now the market is so much stronger that companies that perhaps don't have the growth profile but do have other characteristics can get done today."